Not Batavia Moraine

 Batavia Moraine - Glacial formations and drainage features of the Erie and Ohio basins by Leverett, Frank, 1902

 Please note our highlights.
-To reiterate, Tonawanda Creek is the lowest point of ancient Lake Tonawanda (Sea South/Sea that Divides the Land) and is highlighted in GREEN.
-Also note that it passes in front (or to the left/west) of the city of Batavia which is at the bottom of the map, and the Batavia Moraine extends from it and runs North West towards the City of Lockport.
-The Batavia Moraine is in orange (Frank Leverett colored all moraines in orange) and in Book of Mormon times would have been inaccessible and surrounded by water.
+Tonawanda Creek is the lowest point of ancient Lake Tonawanda (Sea South/Sea that Divides the Land) and is highlighted in GREEN.
+Also note that it passes in front (or to the left/west) of the city of Batavia, which is at the bottom of the map, and the Batavia Moraine extends from it and runs northwest towards the City of Lockport.
+The Batavia Moraine is in orange (Frank Leverett colored all moraines in orange), and in Book of Mormon times, it would have been inaccessible and surrounded by water.

-Especially note there is a 2 mile gap in the Batavia Moraine (see the red square) which Olive failed to show or mention in her maps.
-This is a little disingenuous because Frank Leverett mentioned it in his book saying:
+Please note a 2-mile gap in the Batavia Moraine (see the red square), which Olive failed to show or mention in her maps.
+This is a little disingenuous because Frank Leverett mentioned it in his book, saying:

 The western part is so vague that some UNCERTAINTY is felt as to ITS CONTINUATION. (p.
 688)